 Interest rate risk is the risk that the market value of the Health and Welfare Fund's investments will fluctuate due to changes in market interest rates.
 To properly manage the Health and Welfare Fund's interest rate risk, appropriate guidelines on the weighting and duration for the bonds and other fixed income investments are set and monitored.

 12. Comparative information:

-Certain comparative information has been reclassified to conform to the current year presentation.
+Certain comparative information has been reclassified to conform with the financial statement presentation adopted in the current year.